juanalfonsoseven4n/react-course/README.md

 ### History

-#### Static Routing Routers you declare your routes as part of your app’s initialization before any rendering takes place
+#### Static Routing Routers

-React Router pre-v4 was also static (mostly).
+You declare your routes as part of your app’s initialization before any rendering takes place React Router pre-v4 was also static (mostly).

 #### Dynamic Routing
- takes place as your app is rendering, not in a configuration or convention outside of a running app
+It takes place as your app is rendering, not in a configuration or convention outside of a running app

 ### Installation